andreagiassi/microservice-rbac-user-management/README.md

 # Microservice Demo project using Spring Boot, JPA and Docker

 #### Author
-This microservice project has been created in February 2020 from Andrea Giassi.
+This microservice project has been created in February 2020 by Andrea Giassi.

 Andrea he's an italian Agile professional and Software Engineer actives in web systems and services.
 Since 2002, Andrea is working in the IT market for several different companies and start ups and it has contributed